My Web Design Stack for Fast, SEO-Friendly Small Business Websites

 - Professional services of all kinds

-Why it fits: speed (static CDN), security (no WP admin to hack), simplicity (just files, versioned in Git), and SEO (clean markup + schema).
+Why it fits: speed (static CDN), security (no insecure WP admin panel to hack), simplicity (just files, versioned in Git), and SEO (clean markup + schema).
 It’s the right balance of fast build and long-term ownership.

 Why Static Sites Win for Users (and Rankings)